mischah/michael-kuehnel.de/_posts/2016-11-19-docker-cli-cheatsheet.md

 category: Docker
 tags: "Docker, Cheat Sheet, CLI, Terminal, Command line interface"
 image: "/assets/img/docker-logo.svg"
 excerpt: "I’m new to Docker.
-So this cheatsheet is primarily for me and covers the commands I should remember to be able to handle containers as well as images."
+So this cheatsheet is primarily for me to help to remember commands for handling containers as well as images."
 disqusIdentifier: 2016-11-19-docker-cli-cheatsheet
 ---